 Strike 3 has been unable to identify Defendant by name because only ISPs possess the subscriber information necessary to link an individual customer to his or her IP address.
 See Paige Decl. ¶ 28.
-Strike 3 now seeks leave to obtain expedited discovery from Verizon Fios, the ISP associated with IP address 100.15.183.198.
-See Pl.'s Mem. at 1.
-Specifically, Strike 3 proposes to serve a limited Rule 45 subpoena to discover the name and address of the relevant subscriber so it may further investigate-and prosecute-its claims.
+Strike 3 now seeks leave to obtain expedited discovery from Verizon Fios, the ISP provider for the IP address.
+See Pl's Mem. at 1.
+Specifically, Strike 3 proposes to serve a Rule 45 subpoena to discover the name and address of the subscriber of the IP address so that it may further investigate-and prosecute-its claims.
 Id. at 2.
-Strike 3 further guarantees that it will only use the information obtained to prosecute the claims brought in its Complaint, and that it would consent to a protective order designed to protect the confidentiality of the affected subscriber.
-Id.
+Strike 3 represents that it will only use the information obtained to prosecute the claims brought in its Complaint and would consent to a protective order to allow the Defendant to proceed anonymously.
+See Pl's Mem. at 9-10.